metio/terraform-provider-k8s/docs/resources/flowcontrol_apiserver_k8s_io_flow_schema_v1beta3.md

 Required:

-- `non_resource_ur_ls` (List of String) 'nonResourceURLs' is a set of url prefixes that a user should have access to and may not be empty.
+- `non_resource_urls` (List of String) 'nonResourceURLs' is a set of url prefixes that a user should have access to and may not be empty.
 For example:  - '/healthz' is legal  - '/hea*' is illegal  - '/hea' is legal but matches nothing  - '/hea/*' also matches nothing  - '/healthz/*' matches all per-component health checks.'*' matches all non-resource urls. if it is present, it must be the only entry.
 Required.
 - `verbs` (List of String) 'verbs' is a list of matching verbs and may not be empty. '*' matches all verbs.
 If it is present, it must be the only entry.
 Required.